mishalhossin/Discord-AI-Chatbot/README.md

 ```
 #### You may need to run as admin if you are on Windows
 ### Step 8. 🔗 Invite the bot
-You can Invite your bot using the link in console
+You can Invite your bot using the link in the console
 ![image](https://user-images.githubusercontent.com/91066601/236673317-64a1789c-f6b1-48d7-ba1b-dbb18e7d802a.png)

 #### There are 2 ways to talk to the AI